Geodesic geometry of 2+1-D Dirac materials subject to artificial, quenched gravitational singularities: Introduction

 \subsection{Outline}

 Our manuscript is organized as follows.
 Sec.~\ref{ModelAndGravitySection} introduces the 2D Dirac Hamiltonian for artificial quenched gravity.
 Mapping this to the covariant formulation of massless fermions on curved spacetime, we extract an associated metric.
 We discuss symmetries and describe the nature of curvature singularities that can arise in this spacetime.
 In Sec.~\ref{GeodesicEquationSection}, we develop the geodesic equation and reformulate it several times to gain insight into the geometric properties of geodesics, especially in the vicinity of curvature singularities.
 The most useful formulation employs the projection of the tangent vector onto the local dreibein.
 Sec.~\ref{SubmodelsSection} introduces the purely isotropic and purely nematic submodels, which allow separate study of nematic and isotropic Dirac cone modulation.
-Finally, in Sec.~\ref{ToyModelsGeodesicsSection} we present an array of simple, highly-symmetric but singular spacetime geometries that admit analytical solutions and give a window into properties of the null geodesic interactions with singularities.
+In Sec.~\ref{ToyModelsGeodesicsSection} we present an array of simple, highly-symmetric but singular spacetime geometries that admit analytical solutions and give a window into properties of the null geodesic interactions with singularities.
+Finally, Sec.~\ref{ToyModelQuantumMechanicsSection} revisits the spacetime geometries of Sec.~\ref{ToyModelsGeodesicsSection} from a fully quantum perspective to provide some intuition for the ways in which geodesics can approximate the true quantum picture.
 Sec.~\ref{ConclusionSection} summarizes our results and discusses future directions.

 Many supporting details and calculations are relegated to appendices.
 Appendix~\ref{GeodesicEquationReformulationAppendixSection} summarizes various useful reformulations of the geodesic equation.
 Appendix ~\ref{LengthScaleDependeneAppendixSection} explains that the geodesic dynamics do not depend qualitatively on the length scale of a QGD potential, and Appendix~\ref{DiagonalOffDiagonalAppendixSection} introduces two other submodels that aid connection with previous work \cite{NumericalQGD}.
 In addition to the analytical calculations described in Sec.~\ref{ToyModelsGeodesicsSection}, we compute numerical results for regular and random quenched gravitational potentials, exhibited in various figures displayed throughout the paper.